OwnYouLtd/.github/profile/README.md

 Ultimately, OwnYou will form the base personal data layer for intelligent personal AI.
 But before we get to that, we need to figure out:

-- how to efficiently harvest an individual's personal data in secure decentralized storage,
+- how to efficiently harvest an individual's personal data into secure decentralized storage,
 - how to make that data available to third party machine learning algorithms, and
 - how to help individuals share, and monetize, their intelligent profiles with advertisers, and other commercial opportunities, in a privacy preserving manner.